storyfeet/kuber_roles/readme.md

 Installation
 -----------

 This project is built in "Rust" and therefor requires "Rust" and it's package manager "Cargo" To compile.
+(These can be obtained from [rustup.rs](https://rustup.rs/)

 It also requires a kubernetes cluster running and 'kubectl' available on the system.